operator-framework/operator-sdk/doc/operator-capabilities.md

 **Operand** - the managed workload provided by the Operator as a service

-**Custom Resource (CR)** - an instance of the [`CustomResourceDefinition`](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) the Operator ships that represents the Operand or an Operation on an Operand
+**Custom Resource (CR)** - an instance of the [`CustomResourceDefinition`](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) the Operator ships that represents the Operand or an Operation on an Operand (also known as primary resources)

-**Managed resources** - the Kubernetes objects or off-cluster services the Operator uses to constitute an Operand
+**Managed resources** - the Kubernetes objects or off-cluster services the Operator uses to constitute an Operand (also known as secodary resources)

 ---